 CILTEP is a natural nootropic stack from Natural Stacks.
 These guys are one of the biggest players in the supplement industry – or rather the nootropics supplement industry.
 They make a wide range of products designed to enhance brain function, mental health, and overall human performance.

 Natural Stacks were one of the first supplement brands to bring brain supplements into the mainstream.
 CILTEP was among the first premium nootropics to market to a wider audience.
 Before the likes of CILTEP, Optimind, and Alpha Brain, nootropics were a niche, almost underground phenomenon.
+Nowadays we have hyper-modern stacks like Performance Lab Mind, but this wasn’t always the case.

 So, what does CILTEP claim to do exactly?